digital-asset/docs.daml.com/docs/3.1/docs/json-api/asyncapi.rst

 JSON API V2 Asyncapi definition
 ######################

-Below there is copy of asyncapi/openapi specification.
+This section contains a copy of the asyncapi/openapi specification.

 If the canton is started with the http api enabled, this specification is available under http://YOUSERVER_HOST:PORT/docs/asyncapi